The Heart Overview

 - Surgeries (bypass, transplants, valve replacements, pacemakers, etc.)

-- Abnormal heart rhythms (sustained ventricular arrhythmias, supraventricular arrhythmias, etc. )
+- Abnormal heart rhythms (sustained ventricular arrhythmias, supraventricular tachycardia, etc. )

 - Pericardial adhesions